A Place Called Desire

 the Anderson clan

-Deborah Walter-Anderson Winnifred Walter-Anderson and Torea Walter-Anderson
+Deborah Walter-Anderson, Winnifred Walter-Anderson, and Torea Walter-Anderson

 Our summers were not determined by what she planned, exactly.
 They went according to the opportunities that were afforded us.
 My grandmother’s house in south Baton Rouge was one of the opportunities Mama’s budget allowed for.
 My grandmother was always willing to help my mother with her children.
 She had a small house, but a great big heart.
 She loved her grandchildren with all of her heart.
 We only stayed there for a couple of weeks.
 And sometimes she would come to New Orleans and babysit us.
 She baked the best tea cakes.
 We were always willing to share our tea cakes with our friends.
 But visiting Big Mama was way better than her visiting us.
 We were able to see our entire family when we vacationed in Baton Rouge.
 There was nothing better than hanging out with my cousins and visiting my aunts and uncles.